 For community housing providers, policies should be available (or at least available upon request from the housing provider), as they form part of the terms of a tenancy agreement.
 If policies are not provided, parties should look at making an internal formal complaint, and then approaching the Housing Registrar or applying to VCAT under a general dispute.

 The most important policy for social housing tenants to understand is the rental rebate policy.
-You can get this on request from your social housing provider, or for tenants in public housing, find the relevant information on the Office of Housing website at www.dhs.vic.gov.au – search on “public housing policy and procedure manuals”.
+You can get this on request from your social housing provider, or for tenants in public housing, find the relevant information on the Office of Housing website at www.housing.vic.gov.au – search for “public housing policy and procedure manuals”.

 The total household income is then assessed in accordance with the Director of Housing or relevant rebate policy.

-By applying the policy, the rent is then discounted or “rebated.”
+By applying the policy, the rent is then discounted or “rebated”.
 This calculation is usually based on the relevant landlord seeking to ensure that tenant pay no more than a particular percentage of their household income as rent.
-For details regarding what income is counted as assessable income for rebate purposes, parties should refer to policies available on the Office of Housing website www.dhs.vic.gov.au – search on “public housing policy and procedure manuals”.
+For details regarding what income is counted as assessable income for rebate purposes, parties should refer to policies available on the Office of Housing website www.housing.vic.gov.au – search for “public housing policy and procedure manuals”.